MMMAAANNN/keybographer-for-Klavogonki/README.md

 ### Slow and fast words or keypress combos

 The script may provide a list of keypress combos (or character combos) sorted by their speed and a similar product for words (i. e. character combos separated by spaces).

+### Distractions

+Sometimes typist can be distracted from typing the race, e. g. if an imortant conversation or telephone call occurs.
+This can potentially be noted by checking for very long pauses and reported accordingly.

 ## Visualization